AnirudhZalki/AnirudhZalki/README.md

 - 👀 I’m interested in creating innovative solutions for betterment of the society.
 - 🌱 I’m currently learning C++,HTML,CSS.
 - 💞️ I’m looking to collaborate on creative ideas with good coding abilty.
-- 📫 How to reach me https://www.linkedin.com/in/anirudh-zalki-315a9a292/
+- 📫 How to reach me https://www.linkedin.com/in/anirudh-zalki-315a9a292/`
-- 😄 Pronouns: He/him
 - ⚡ Fact: Believe in yourself , you can do many impossible things possible.

 <!---